Request a Second Opinion

 At Henry Ford Health System, our experienced cardiologists help people who have been turned away from other heart centers.
 Through advanced research, we develop innovative treatments that bring hope to our patients with any kind of structural heart disease—no matter how serious.

 One of the most advanced techniques we use is transcatheter aortic valve replacement (TAVR).
 Our medical director at the Center for Structural Heart Disease, William W. O’Neill, M.D., performed the first TAVR procedure in the United States.
-Together with Adam Greenbaum, M.D., co-director of the Center, and other members of the team, Dr. O’Neill developed a new way to access the aortic valve called the transcaval approach.
+Along with other members of the team, co-director of the Center, and other members of the team, Dr. O’Neill developed a new way to access the aortic valve called the transcaval approach.
 Learn more about transcatheter aortic valve replacement (TAVR) and the transcaval approach—available only at Henry Ford.

 Our experts in structural heart disease work together to understand the condition and your overall health.
 We bring together expertise from several specialties to customize a treatment plan specifically for you.
 Read on to see how we helped these patients regain their best possible health through TAVR.

 Being the 4th patient in the world to receive the BASILICA procedure, our heart team gave Julie a breath of fresh air.